h-enomoto/redmine_commit_analysis/README.md

 - Revision(SVN Only)
 - Ignore File
 ## Display option
 - Number of display
 Specifies the number of items to display.
 - Display order
-Select whether to display tickets in descending order of the total number of tickets or in descending order of the total number of tickets.
+Select whether to display tickets in descending order or in ascending order.
 - Display only file name
-Displays only the file name, excluding the path name.
+Displays only the file name without the path name.
 ## Ticket count list
 - Lists the total number of tickets in ascending or descending order.
 - You can sort by clicking the column header.
 - You can move a column by dragging the column header.
 - Click the plus sign (+) to display the tickets associated with the file.
-Click on the displayed ticket information to jump to that ticket.
+By clicking them you can see the detailed infomation.
 ![expand](https://user-images.githubusercontent.com/28261510/55775465-5d83dc00-5ad4-11e9-9c5d-a31f8c80528b.png)
 ## Ticket count graph
 - Display the number of each ticket as a stacked graph by tracker ID.